Hot off the press

 "It's not just that we provide a forum that showcases essential technology to bridge the gap between ability and disability," said David Korse, president and CEO of Abilities Expo.
 "The Expo is always new and exciting with a host of all-inclusive, adaptive activities."

-Complimentary loaner scooters and wheelchair repair will also be available during show hours.
+Complimentary loaner scooters, wheelchair repair and sign language interpreters will also be available during show hours.

 "The Expo provides the community of people with disabilities access to life-enhancing products, education, resources and fun," said Korse.
 "Most of all, it's a celebration of what you can do, not what you can't."

 In the tradition of a town square, the Abilities Meet Up Zone is a dedicated area on the show floor where attendees can interact with peers.
 Regardless of an individual's need—whether they have a spinal cord injury from a recent accident, are parents to a child with autism or have a debilitating disease—he or she can meet other attendees, interact with experts, share experiences and get answers to his or her most urgent questions.
 And the kids will love the face painting and photo booth.